Flexible furlough scheme

-- From August employers will have to pay employers’ NI and relevant pension contributions on furlough pay or salary regardless of whether the employee is fully or partly furloughed.
+- From August employers have to pay employers’ NI and relevant pension contributions on furlough pay or salary regardless of whether the employee is fully or partly furloughed.

 - In September and October employers will be required to contribute at least 10% and 20% respectively towards employees’ furlough pay so that the cap on the part of the grant paid reduces before the scheme ends in October.

-The period claimed needs to be for at least three weeks before July and at least one week afterwards, although monthly or fortnightly pay periods can be used.
+The period claimed for needs to be for at least three weeks before July and at least one week afterwards, although monthly or fortnightly pay periods can be used.